perfectly-balanced/PathBench/README.md

 ```

 - Specifying `--view-display` will internally execute `vncviewer`.
 This will result in a white dialog popup.
 Press `Enter` when it appears, and the interactive view will subsequently appear.
 However, please wait approximately a second before pressing `Enter`, otherwise the viewer will be created before the view server has had time to initialise, which will prevent launching the interactive view (i.e. no-op).
+- Specifying `--spawn-display` for `run_tests.py` will launch an isolated virtual display for each test as they have side-effects, which would cause failures on the CI.
+As a result, when specifying `--view-display`, the viewer will keep relaunching itself for each graphics test.
 - For more usage details specify the help flag `-h`.

 Note, to view a screenshot of the screen, execute the following: